 is famous for Whitehaven Beach, which can often be found on lists of the top 10 beaches in the world!
 You can take a one-day trip to see the iconic purity of the water and the incredible, sparkly white sand that makes this beach so well-known!

 Want to visit the Whitsundays?
 Check out this Guide to The Whitsundays

 If by some miracle you manage to see all the beauty that Western Australia has to offer its visitors you can always leave the mainland and head to the Abrolhos Islands.
 There are 120 islands in total, divided into three groups and although you can’t stay on the islands they are located only 60km of the coast of Geraldton, Western Australia, so day trips are a must, or if you really want to impress, a helicopter ride over the islands.
 The Abrolhos Islands are a marine life haven so for dolphin and whale spotting it’s an incredible location.
 They are also home to over 90 different species of bird and even ticks the historical box as the Batavia wreck lies on the ocean floor of the Wallabi group of Islands.

-The list of Australian Islands to visit is endless but it’s fair to say that each and every one is as special and unique as the rest.
+The list of Australian Islands to visit is endless but it’s true that each one is special and unique.
 Sadly, there are just too many to see them all.
 What’s your favourite Australian Island?